 What If Two Bulbs Are Burned Out?

-It is entirely possible that two bulbs could be gone.
+It is entirely possible, in some cases probable with older strings, that two bulbs could be gone.
 To identify this situation you can test both halves when you divide the string in two.
 For example, when you initially selected the middle bulb, you can test its connection to the first bulb and to the last bulb.

 If the multimeter fails to buzz on both sides then you know there is a faulty bulb on both sides.
 You then need to divide again and test both sides of the new divide.
 When you test a section where you do get a positive result from the multimeter you know that all the bulbs in that section are working ok.